 Here are 5 important reasons why employees' voices matter in the organization.

-Promoting Ownership and Accountability: When employees feel their voices are heard and valued, they are more likely to take ownership of their work and feel accountable for outcomes.
-This sense of ownership fosters a culture of responsibility and initiative, driving individual and collective performance towards organizational success.
+When employees feel their voices are heard and valued, they are more likely to take ownership of their work and feel accountable for outcomes.
+This sense of ownership fosters a culture of responsibility and initiative, driving individual and collective performance toward organizational success.

 5 Key Strategies to Optimize Employees’ Voices and Inputs